-With contribution rates of 18.8 per cent and with no income ceiling, French residents pay the highest contributions of all four countries, especially at higher income levels, as shown in figure 4.1.
+With contribution rates of 18.8 per cent and with no income ceiling, French residents pay the highest contributions of all four countries, especially at higher income levels, as shown in figure 3.1.
 Furthermore, it should be kept in mind that 90 per cent of the French population is paying an additional amount for supplementary private insurance.
 At the same time, however, the French social health insurance scheme contributes a higher share to total health expenditures than those in countries with lower contributions, such as Germany and Japan.
-While social health insurance contributes 76 per cent to total health expenditures in France, social health insurance contributes only 57 per cent and 45.2 per cent, respectively, in Germany and in Japan.
+While social health insurance contributes 76 per cent to total health expenditures in France, social health insurance contributes only 57 per cent and 53 per cent (including medical services provided by the long-term care insurance), in Germany and in Japan.
 Therefore, in these countries a significant proportion of total health expenditures are financed by other sources as separate long-term care insurance.
-Sources of funding as a percentage of total health expenditures for each country are displayed in figure 4.1.
+Sources of funding as a percentage of total health expenditures for each country are displayed in figure 3.1.
 In the Netherlands the funding arrangement is similar to that found in France.
 Social health insurance contributes a similar share (79 per cent) to total health expenditures while the contribution rate is even higher at 20.75 per cent, although in contrast to France the Netherlands has income ceilings for both the AWBZ and the ZFW.

-As shown in figure 4.2, the Dutch design of raising contributions has the effect such that persons with incomes up to $\leq 30,000$ pay even more contributions than in France, while those with higher incomes pay less.
+As shown in figure 3.2, the Dutch design of raising contributions has the effect such that persons with incomes up to \leqslant 30,000 pay even more contributions than in France, while those with higher incomes pay less.
 In addition, it should be kept in mind that ZFW funds in the Netherlands charge low flat-rate premiums, varying among sickness funds which are not taken into account.
-Japan obviously has the lowest contributions, at least up to an income of $\leq 67,500$ although it should be considered that per capita income in Japan is generally higher than in the other three countries.
+Japan obviously has the lowest contributions, at least up to an income of \leqslant 70,000 although it should be considered that per capita income in Japan is generally higher than in the other three countries.
 At the same time, Japanese social health insurance contributes less than the other three countries to total health expenditures.
-For Germany, figure 4.2 shows that contributions are not particularly high.
-The contribution burden in Germany is the second lowest of all four countries, especially for those with lower incomes up to $\leq 41,850$, and higher incomes from $\leq 70,000$ upwards.
+For Germany, it can be seen in figure 3.2 that contributions are not particularly high.
+The contribution burden in Germany is the second lowest of all four countries, especially for those with lower incomes up to \leqslant 41,850, and higher incomes from \leqslant 78,740 upwards.